 'l’amendement prévoit de ne pas faire application de cette exonération au nouveau prélèvement de solidarité de 7,5 %, affecté au budget général de l’État'.

-The new prélèvement de solidarité will be applied on the investment income (rents, savings, dividends) and capital gains of both residents and non-residents.
+The new prélèvement de solidarité will be applied on the investment income (rents, savings, dividends) and capital gains.